Watchful waiting

 Read about the other treatments that are available.

-The difference between watchful waiting and active surveillance
+What is the difference between watchful waiting and active surveillance?

 Watchful waiting is often confused with active surveillance, which is another way of monitoring prostate cancer.
 The aim of both is to avoid having unnecessary treatment, but the reasons for having them are different.
 Check with your doctor which one you're being offered.